pantheon-systems/webops-architecture/WordPress/Only-Pantheon.md

-# Basic workflows on Pantheon
+# Simple workflows using only the Pantheon framework

 ## Ongoing changes in Dev environment only